Aliases for CCL22 Gene

 GeneCards Summary for CCL22 Gene

 CCL22 (C-C Motif Chemokine Ligand 22) is a Protein Coding gene.
 Diseases associated with CCL22 include Eosinophilic Pneumonia and Dermatitis.
-Among its related pathways are Akt Signaling and ERK Signaling.
+Among its related pathways are CCR5 Pathway in Macrophages and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include chemokine activity.
+An important paralog of this gene is CCL4.

 May play a role in the trafficking of activated/effector T-lymphocytes to inflammatory sites and other aspects of activated T-lymphocyte physiology.
 Chemotactic for monocytes, dendritic cells and natural killer cells.
 Mild chemoattractant for primary activated T-lymphocytes and a potent chemoattractant for chronically activated T-lymphocytes but has no chemoattractant activity for neutrophils, eosinophils, and resting T-lymphocytes.
 Binds to CCR4.
 Processed forms MDC(3-69), MDC(5-69) and MDC(7-69) seem not be active.